 This year’s conference explores this concept further and reflects on how taking a curious approach can help meet the needs of children and young people with SEND.
 The conference will offer SENCOs and other school leaders a valuable opportunity to explore, discuss and reflect upon key messages, current research and thinking in order to strengthen practice in their own setting.

-This year Herts for Learning will be welcoming Kim Hall, SHMI East of England Region, to deliver the opening keynote, Kim will be providing a valuable perspective from Ofsted.
+This year Herts for Learning will be welcoming Kim Pigram, SHMI, to deliver the opening keynote, Kim will be providing a valuable perspective from Ofsted.
 In addition Dr Amelia Roberts, Deputy Director at UCL Centre for Inclusive Education, will be looking at how SENCOs can approach the leadership of SEND with a curious mind-set, bringing new ideas to SEN provision within their school.
-To close the conference Nick Whittikar, School Improvement Partner and Education Consultant, will be delivering a motivational keynote thinking about how to resolve the problem of SENCOs being expected to achieve the impossible.
+To close the conference Nick Whittaker, School Improvement Partner and Education Consultant, will be delivering a motivational keynote thinking about how to resolve the problem of SENCOs being expected to achieve the impossible.
 There will also be a number if workshop sessions to attend throughout the day.

 This will be a valuable and uplifting day, allowing time for reflection and further thought.
 Make time in your diary for this treat!